Erasmus MC

 prototype

-Together with Laura, I created a dynamic Figma prototype using variables to react to different input methods.
+Together with another designer, I created a dynamic Figma prototype using variables to react to different input methods.
 The animations I added made the app more interactive, such as showing the water level rise in response to input.
 This gave users a clearer indication on their water intake.

 Figma prototype flow